PDM-Group/DigitalTwin_OC_TwinCAT_Core/README.md

 ## 2. Components
 ### 2.1 System
+The main component in Open Commissioning is `FB_System`.
+This function block contains the system parameters and the global system variables such as `fDeltatime`, which can be accessed by other FBs in the project through the static `GVL_Core.fbSystem`.
+`FB_System` should be defined and called up once in the project so that the GVL reference is correctly assigned.
+If `FB_System` is not defined or there are several instances, the TwinCAT PLC project is forced into config mode with corresponding messages in the console.

 ### 2.2 Links
 The links are the basic communication blocks in open commissioning that realise the interface for data exchange.